Axway/docker-cft/podman/README.md

 #### 2. Transfer CFT license key

 Enter your Transfer CFT license key in the conf/cft.key file.
 You need a license for the linux-x86-64 platform.
 The hostname defined for the key must match the hostname value set in the podman.yml file.
+Podman defines hostname based on the key metadata:name in yaml.

 **Note**: The default value for hostname in podman.yml is cft-pod, if you do not change this, this is the value you should use for your key.

 #### 3. Data persistence

 The Transfer CFT podman.yml file makes reference to a volume named cft_data.
-This volume is created automatically while running `podman play kube ./podman.yml`.
+This volume is created automatically when the container is created using `podman play kube ./podman.yml` or `podman-helper.sh create`

 The Transfer CFT runtime is placed in this volume so it can be reused when creating and starting a new Transfer CFT container.
 See the Upgrade section for details.